ayushxx7/ayush-mandowara-blog/content/DeepLearning/05-CNN-Practical-Applications.md

 # Normalization
 - Normalisation makes the training process much smoother.
-- In backpropagation, the gradients are (directly or idirectly) related to the derivatives $f'(x)$ where $f$ is the activation function.
+- In backpropagation, the gradients are (directly or indirectly) related to the derivatives $f'(x)$ where $f$ is the activation function.
 In any activation function, if the value is too large, the gradient will be close to zero, and the weight updates cannot happen in the right direction.

 ## Why Normalisation
-- Contrast and Lighting condtions: We need to account for variation in pictures, or different settings of machines taking images.
+- Contrast and Lighting conditions: We need to account for variation in pictures, or different settings of machines taking images.
 - Gradient Propagation: Normalized images make for much better gradient propagation

 ## Outliers